eternights/XboxTexturePack.TheWarriors/README.md

 TBA

 # Features
-Two features that I can notice comparing textures between Xbox and PlayStation 2.
+Two features that I can notice comparing textures between Xbox and PlayStation Portable.
-* (Almost) Every texture has twice the resolution.
+* (Almost) Every texture has four times the resolution.
-* Every texture has slightly more color or saturation.
+* Every texture has more color or saturation.

 # Tools
 * RenderDoc